Brvilardi/SousViPy/README.md

 # Sous Vide Cheap

+## What is Sous Vide?
+Sous Vide is a cooking technique that consists in leaving food in a vacuum bag inside a water bath with precise control of the temperature.
+This way, the food is consistently cooked (ex: no more overcooking your meat)

-## Overview
+## Overview of the Project
-This is a project to make a cheap, but functional, sous vide.
+This is a project to make a cheap, but functional, Sous Vide.
 The main goal is to learn more about electronics so don't expect it to be perfect.

 ## Components
 * [Raspberry Pi Pico](https://www.raspberrypi.org/products/pico-pi/)